 Our second option today is a trip to the Antisana Ecological Preserve.
 Explore the high paramo, a tundra-like terrain with the stunning and snow-capped Antisana Volcano in view.
 Vistas here are on a grand scale, and several large lakes and ponds attract a variety of species.
 Our eyes are peeled for Andean Condor, very much at home here.
 We also look for Black-faced Ibis, Andean Lapwing, and a high-elevation hummingbird, the Andean Hillstar.
 Black-chested Buzzard Eagle and Carunculated Caracara are two birds of prey we can study, and we also note plant life that exhibits adaptations required to survive in these high elevation grasslands.
 With luck, we have splendid views of one of the most beautiful peaks in the Andes.

-Accommodations in Quito (B,L,D)
+Accommodations at the GO Quito Hotel (B,L,D)

 Sat., Nov.
 1 Flight to Baltra, Santa Cruz Island, Galapagos | Afternoon at CC Fausto Llerena